rsokl/Learning_Python/docs/_sources/Module6_Testing/Pytest.md.txt

 ## Populating and Running Our Test Suite

-pytest's [system for "test discovery"](https://docs.pytest.org/en/latest/goodpractices.html#test-discovery) is quite simple: pytest need only be pointed to a directory with files named `test_*.py` in it, and it will find all of the functions in these files _whose names start with the word "test"_ and it will run all such functions.
+pytest's [system for "test discovery"](https://docs.pytest.org/en/latest/goodpractices.html#test-discovery) is quite simple: pytest need only be pointed to a directory with files named `test_*.py` in it, and it will find all of the functions in these files _whose names start with the word "test"_ and will run all such functions.

 Thus, let's populate the file ``test_basic_functions.py`` with the functions `test_count_vowels_basic` and `test_merge_max_mappings`, which we wrote in the previous section of this module: